Rankings

 The previous section was a crash course on how to produce a Bayesian Average through an Empirical Bayes process with wargaming statistics.

 The impact of this process is commonly called Shrinkage.
-For us, shrinkage causes underrepresented factions to get dragged towards the expected value (50% for win rate).
+For us, shrinkage drags underrepresented factions towards the expected value (50% for win rate).
 Take a look at difference between win rates and Bayesian win rates in this table:

 With little sample data, we need a lot of evidence to conclude whether this faction is good or bad.

-Meanwhile, highly representative factions overpower their prior and have Bayesian win rates close to their raw win rate.
-If their raw win rate is good or bad, their Bayesian win rate will be the same.
+Meanwhile, highly representative factions barely move; their Bayesian win rates are close to their raw win rate.
+The amount a faction is adjusted is commensurate to that faction's sample size.
 The assumption behind all of this is:

 Extraordinary outliers require extraordinary evidence.